Dotneteer/spectrum-dotnet-engine/book/machine/z80-machine-base.md

 - **Section #2** is responsible for allowing a startup breakpoint.
 This feature is helpful when you want to set a breakpoint at the startup address of the executed code.
 For example, this feature can set a breakpoint at address 0 when you debug the ZX Spectrum 48 ROM.
 - **Section #3** is the actual machine frame.
 It continuously executes CPU instructions and lets the other hardware components (such as the ULA) do their tasks until the end of the frame is completed.
 - **Section #3A** carries out the chores of starting a new frame.
 As the machine frame always executes complete Z80 instructions, a new frame may start with an overflow (the clock cycles of the CPU instruction that did not fit into the latest machine frame).
-If the user has changed, this code sets a new CPU clock multiplier.
+If the user has changed it, this code sets a new CPU clock multiplier.
 A particular machine type can override the `OnInitNewFrame` method to handle the frame initialization with other hardware components.
 - **Section #3B** signs the CPU if a maskable interrupt is requested.
 The responsibility is delegated to the virtual `ShouldRaiseInterrupt` method.
 - **Section #3C** executes the subsequent CPU instruction entirely.
 At the end of the operation, it calls the virtual `AfterInstructionExecuted` method, which activates other hardware elements (such as the ULA).
 - **Section #3D** tests if the machine frame should be terminated because of reaching a termination mode or a breakpoint.